Skip to content

 sudo tailscale serve --bg 18789

-Access the dashboard from any device on your tailnet:
+Access the dashboard from any device on your tailnet using a token in the URL:

 https://your-agent.your-tailnet.ts.net/?token=YOUR_GATEWAY_TOKEN